 Below are just a few of the pests and diseases that affect onion plants.

 Neck rot, bulb rot, and leaf rot are common.
 To prevent rot, ensure that the soil is well-drained and aerated.

-These plant pests may cause scarring of leaves and give plants a silvery appearance.
-Insecticidal soap and neem oil are great natural treatments for thrips.
+Onion thrips may cause damage to leaves and give them a white or silvery appearance.
+Soapy water and neem oil are great natural treatments for thrips.

 Onion Root Maggots

 At the base of the plant, onion flies lay their eggs.
 The maggots from these eggs then crawl deep into plant stems, where they feed on the roots and finally destroy the onion plants below the soil.

 Rotate your plants every year to keep them free of pests.
 Diatomaceous earth also works.